mkpoli/ainconv-py/CONTRIBUTING.md

 General steps to contribute to the project:

 1. Fork the repository and clone it locally.
-2. Install [Poetry](https://python-poetry.org/docs/) and install the dependencies. (`pipx install poetry` and `poetry install`)
+2. [Install uv](https://docs.astral.sh/uv/getting-started/installation/) and install the project. (`curl -LsSf https://astral.sh/uv/install.sh | sh` and `uv sync --all-extras --dev`)
-3. Install [Poe the Poet](https://github.com/nat-n/poethepoet) for tasks automation. (`pipx install poethepoet`)
-4. Make your changes and run `poe run test` to run the tests.
+3. Make your changes and run `uv run poe test` to run the tests.
-5. Submit a pull request to the main repository.
+4. Submit a pull request to the main repository.

 ### Making Changes